 Metadata is important because this essentially works to process and recognize some types of key information needed – for a wide variety of marketing and organizational purposes – to be used later.
 As mentioned: metadata assists with marketing and sales purposes, security reasons, search engine rankings, document organization, and much more!

 Plus, an added value of metadata is making affiliations and connections among things that everyday clients, customers, and users interact with regularly: such as an ERP or CRM system.
-As such, metadata will sort out and track the whole advanced lifecycle of significant business data, including the procedures, methodology, and clients that influence parts of the business… which in the end, helps us when giving an exact review and “audit trail” for our businesses and our industries alike!
+As such, metadata will sort out and track the whole advanced lifecycle of significant business data, including the procedures, methodology, and clients that influence parts of the business.
+In the end, this helps us when giving an exact review and “audit trail” for our businesses and our industries alike.
 Securing and arranging an audit trail like this is just one more reason why metadata should be leveraged in your professional and business life.